 I decided in most cases I was better off spending less money and putting a little more elbow grease into cleaning.

 I was reading an article that was talking about best cleaning products.
-It mentioned melamine foam which I had never heard of.
-After some research, I found out that melamine foam is pretty much what the magic erasers are.
-I knew I had to try them out.
-I have heard that some Jo-ann Fabric or other craft stores often sell melamine foam.
-You can just buy a large sheet of melamine foam and use a box cutter or large knife to cut them into homemade magic erasers.
-Since my local Jo-anns didn't sell it so I looked on Amazon.
+It mentioned melamine foam, which I had never heard of.
+After some research, I found out it is pretty much what the brand name original magic erasers are.

 So what is the catch?
-I will say these sponges really came on a slow boat from China.
+I will say these special sponges really came on a slow boat from China.
 Amazon let me know when they ordered them, but it took almost 5 weeks to get my magic erasers.
-If you need them to clean your house next week then I would just buy the ones in the store.
-If you are able to wait a month then these sponges will be great for you.
+If you need them to clean your house next week, then I would just buy the ones in the store.
+If you can wait a bit then I would!

 I found that they look and work identically to the name brand magic erasers that I have bought in the past.
 Plus my 50 pack should last me at least 6 months to a year for just a little more cost than what a 2 pack would cost in the store.
 I just need to remember when I am down to the last 5-10 sponges to reorder.

 pack of melamine sponges - these were a little more expensive than the large sheets of melamine foam but I didn't want to cut them myself and they still came out to be about $.08 per sponge when you buy the 50 pack.

 *If you want to cut the sheets into your own magic erasers, simply use a box cutter.
 This is the best way to customize the sponge size that can really go in small spaces and hard-to-clean areas.

 It's just like using a regular sponge.
 Simple dip it in hot water long enough so it puffs up a little bit.
 Wring out the excess water, and start cleaning!